For budget preparation and post-award spending

 Step 2: Requesting Payment

-Upon receipt of items, either equipment or supplies, the PI must create an E- payment request via the RF web site and attach a scanned copy of original vendor invoice and packing slip.
-If the vendor is not currently in the RF database you will also be required to upload a W-9 form.
+Upon receipt of items, either equipment or supplies, the PI must create a Payment Request at RF web site and attach a scanned copy of original vendor invoice and packing slip.
+If the vendor is not currently in the RF database, you will also be required to upload a W-9 form completed by vendor.
 Payment will be issued directly to the vendor.

 In rare instances a PI may purchase supplies using his/her own funds.
 In this case you would request reimbursement via an e-payment request with yourself as the vendor.
 You would need to attach the receipt and, if paid by credit card, a copy of your credit card statement.